MetaPost is a programming language for creating graphics. It is based on Donald Knuth's Metafont language for typesetting.

 This tool allows you to compile MetaPost code online.
 Simply write your MetaPost code in the input box below and click the "Compile" button.
 The generated SVGs will be displayed below the input box.

-A poster featuring the phonetic transcription of the word paradox in the International Phonetic Alphabet (IPA).
+A poster featuring the phonetic transcription of "krypton" in the International Phonetic Alphabet (IPA).

 A curated list of awesome resources on Metafont.